 Tip #5 for How to Write a Job Description: Use the Inverted Pyramid

-Because job candidates spend fewer than 30 seconds reading (skimming) your job postings, it’s imperative that you list your most relevant information at the top.
-This approach — the “inverted pyramid” — is commonly used by journalists and entails putting the most vital information at the top to funnel down to the least important content.
+Since job candidates spend fewer than 30 seconds reading (skimming) your job postings, it is imperative that you list your most relevant information at the top.
+This approach — the “inverted pyramid” — is commonly used by journalists and entails putting the most vital information at the top where it is sure to be seen, then funneling down to the least important content.

 Learning how to write a job description that grabs attention and makes the best talent want to apply takes practice, skill, and finesse.
 We hope that these tips provide you with some best practices so you can grow and improve your job description writing skills.
 If you still have difficulty writing the perfect job description, working with a professional recruiter or headhunter can help.

 4 Corner Resources (4CR) is an award-winning team of experienced recruiting and staffing professionals.
 We have partnered with major Fortune 500 companies and small businesses across the U.S. to provide the best variety of professional staffing services.
 When you work with a 4CR technical recruiter, you are working with an expert who uses our tried-and-true methodology and processes to source, screen and place the best candidates.

 One of the major benefits of working with a professional staffing agency is that they can connect with their vast pool of candidates on your behalf.
 Professional recruiters are constantly working to expand their professional networks and maintain relationships with both active and passive job seekers — and can use those connections to find you the best fit for your next job opening.